joefreeman/quiver/docs/spec.md

 !p
 ```

+If a process has failed with a runtime error, that error will be propagated to the awaiting process.

 ### Advanced select usage

 As well as being used for receiving messages and awaiting the result of a single process, the select operator can specify multiple sources at once to 'race' them.
 And also for specifying timeouts.